MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 - MOE150
 ms.assetid: f980b90f-95e2-4b66-8b21-69f601ff4b50
 ROBOTS: NoIndex
-description: "Get relevant search suggestions and find work results faster by adding a Microsoft Search search box to an intranet site or page."
+description: "Get relevant search suggestions and find work results faster by adding a Microsoft Search search box to your intranet site or page."
 ---

 # Add a search box to your intranet site